CS126SP20/final-project-amey-venkat/README.md

 ## Setting Up The Game

 As mentioned before, this game utilizes the *Cinder* framework, and you can download the latest version for your platform [here](https://libcinder.org/download).
 Furthermore, you must have CLion in order to compile this program otherwise linking the Cinder framework will not be as straightforward.
+[Here](https://www.jetbrains.com/clion/download/#section=mac) is a link to download CLion for your respective platform.

 After downloading *Cinder* (v0.9.2 is the current latest version), extract it into a folder called `~/Cinder`.
 From here open `~/Cinder` in CLion and build it once to create `libcinder`.
 Then create a new directory in `~/Cinder` which can be named `flappy-bird` and clone this repository to that location.
 Finally, open `flight-simulatory-flappybird` in CLion, set the target to cinder-myapp and run the program.